The Management

 available or suitable?

-often that 2 senior people must make hiring decisions on their
+is not uncommon that 2 senior people must make hiring decisions on their

 own.
 In emerging countries such as Asia, it is not uncommon that